Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Numerical Experiments

 and where parameter $\varepsilon > 0$ controls the steepness of the material transition; smaller $\varepsilon$ leads to a narrower interpolation area between the two materials, see examples in Fig.~\ref{fig:smooth_material}.

-To establish the link between the smoothness of the material and the solution quality, we trained all network architectures of Tab.~\ref{tab:NN_config} on material distributions with $\varepsilon \in \{1/10, 1/20, 1/30, 1/40\}$ for 40,000 epochs.
+To establish the link between the smoothness of the material and the solution quality, we trained all network architectures of Tab.~\ref{tab:NN_config} on material distributions with $\varepsilon \in \{1/10, 1/20, 1/30, 1/40\}$ for $40\,000$ epochs with the Adam optimizer and the starting learning rate $10^{-5}$.
 The networks output the primal and dual solutions, which can be used to compute estimates of the homogenized conductivity, as well as the guaranteed upper and lower bounds.
 For the estimates, we approximate the integrals in \eqref{eq:min1} and \eqref{eq:min2} by calculating the terms $\nabla \widetilde{u}(\bm{x})$ and $\bm{Q} \nabla \widetilde w( \bm{x})$ in the collocation points, and then using trapezoidal rule.
-Since the gradients have to be calculated during training, such primal and dual estimates provide a fast additional metric to follow during the training process.
-The results are summarized in Fig.~\ref{fig:pinn-estimates} as dots connected by bold lines.
+Since these gradients must be calculated during training, the gap between the primal and dual estimates provides a fast additional convergence metric to follow during the training process.
+The final estimates are summarized in Fig.~\ref{fig:pinn-estimates} as dots connected by bold dashed lines.
 Here we can see that these estimates can be quite precise, i.e., have a very low relative difference $(A_{1,1}^p-A_{1,1}^d)/A_{1,1}^p$ between them (i.e., primal-dual gap), especially for the wider material transition ($\varepsilon=1/10, 1/20$).
 However, the order of Eq.~\eqref{eq:order} is not guaranteed for these quick estimates, due to the imprecision of the integration \citep{haslinger1995optimum}.
 Furthermore, the estimates only hold for the smooth material distribution $\bm{A}_{s,\varepsilon}(\bm{x})$, which introduces its own approximation error, and the networks converge to an effective conductivity around 0.5\% higher than the analytical solution.